Should You Trust the Financial Times Global MBA Ranking 2026?

 A student at an M7 program, for example, expects an amazing experience based on the prestige of the program.
 If their experience turns out to be “great” instead of amazing, the student might give their school a lower score than someone who expects a “good” experience but receives a great one.

 In terms of quantitative data, the Financial Times treats various metrics differently than other ranking bodies.
-Instead of focusing on GMAT scores and GPAs, FT looks at diversity, both in gender and in nationality.
+Instead of focusing on GMAT/GRE scores and GPAs, FT looks at diversity, both in gender and in nationality.
 It’s a fresh approach, and rewarding the international character of a school might make this ranking interesting for some.

 But in general, it creates a bias toward non-US schools, as they tend to have a more diverse student and faculty set—especially the European schools.